mabuchilab/NiceLib/docs/wrapping.rst

 element of the tuple may be an optional ``dict`` specifying any per-function flags, like custom return value handling.

+It's important to note that the sig tuple is designed to closely match the signature of the C function, i.e. they have the same number of items (except for the optional flag dict).
+This makes it clearer what each element corresponds to.

-The basic idea behind signature specifications is to handle input and output in a more Pythonic manner---inputs are passed in via a function's arguments, while its outputs are returned as part of the function's return values.
+The basic idea behind signature specifications is to handle input and output in a more Pythonic manner---inputs get passed in via a function's arguments, while its outputs get returned as part of the function's return values.
 Take the simple example from above::

     OpenMotor = ('in', 'out')